RadotJar/OccamsOverambitiouslyOversimplifiedandObnoxiouslyOldSchoolRPG/PlayerRules.md

 Characters begin play with:
 * 3d6*10 hacksilver worth of equipment.
 Anything not spent is lost
 * 1 Hit Die.
 This is rolled to determine their starting Hit Points
-* An attack roll of 3
+* An Attack roll of 3
 * Knowing 1d6/2 languages
     * A language can be 'half-known' - enough to conduct trade
     * All characters should share at least one 'half-known' language - the speech of their ex-captors